Steps to prepare for a car insurance claim

 In all cases, reading your PDS is an effective first step to making sure you know your responsibilities and exclusions.
 Contacting your insurance provider as soon as you are able might also be a good idea because it can let you ask specific questions and get some assistance on the scene.

-If you are not happy with how your insurer has handled your claim, and after going through your PDS believe you are in the right, then you can contact the Financial Ombudsman Service (FOS) for a resolution.
+If you are not happy with how your insurer has handled your claim, and after going through your PDS believe you are in the right, then you can contact the Australian Financial Complaints Authority (AFCA) for a resolution.

 Compare comprehensive policies from Australian brands